JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/blog/CPD.md

 • 924 tracked paths
 ```

 There are 24 solutions.
-However, since 1 solution gives $4!=24$ solutions, corresponding to reordering of the summands, I actually found one solution.
+However, since 1 solution gives $4!=24$ solutions, corresponding to all orderings of the summands, I actually found one solution.
 This confirms the computations from the paper: a random complex $2\times 2\times 2\times 3$-tensor has a unique CPD.